CalderaWP/laravel-wp-user/README.md

 Also can act as a WordPress REST API client.

+## Goals and Status
+* Authenticate as a WordPress user from Laravel - done.
+* Provide an API client for querying the WordPress REST API from Laravel - done.
+* Provide a WordPress based middleware. - Next step

+## Usage

 ### Setting Up WordPress
 This library could use other authentication systems but only JWT is implimented.